 Huawei 5G Mobile WiFi Router Availability and Price

-Since Huawei mobile WiFi hotspots are always popular in thousands of users worldwide, the latest Huawei 5G mobile WiFi router would be no doubt a selling star.
+Since Huawei mobile WiFi hotspots are always popular in thousands of users worldwide, the latest Huawei 5G WiFi router would be no doubt a selling star.
 However, Huawei didn’t tell when they would be available.
-We predect it would be available around June, 2019.
+We predict it would be available around June, 2019.
 And the price would not be cheap because the 5G network construction over the world is still on the way.
 But we would keep updating the news of this new 5G WiFi router.

 At the Global Mobile Broadband Forum, Huawei announced the first modem routers (“CPE”) for the new 5G cellular standard.
 The company has two devices in preparation, one for the C band (frequency range between 3.5 and 5 gigahertz) and one for the millimeter wave range between 26 and 28 gigahertz.
 Although the two 5G routers still have some drawbacks such as an enormous energy consumption to fight, yet it is likely to be the first commercially available 5G devices.

 According to the manufacturer, the Huawei 5G router should be equipped with two RJ45 Gigabit LAN ports and WLAN 802.11ac (2.4 GHz and 5 GHz).
 The 5G C-Band Router is backward compatible with the 4G LTE standard and comes with a 2T4R antenna configuration, which means: data can be received on four antennas while sent via two antennas.

 The Huawei 5G router for the millimeter-wave frequency range between 26 and 28 gigahertz is visually hardly distinguishable from the sister model for the C-band.
 But there is one important difference: millimeter waves can hardly or never enter buildings, so a line of sight to the 5G transmitter is required.
 This is done by an outdoor unit (ODU) integrated with the entire modem technology.